rdmorganiser/rdmo-catalog/README.md

 This repository contains all content objects (catalogs, attributes, options, conditions, views, tasks) to be used with the DMP software [RDMO](https://github.com/rdmorganiser/rdmo).

-The main branch [master-rdmo2.x](https://github.com/rdmorganiser/rdmo-catalog/tree/master-rdmo2.x) contains material structured according to the recommended data model 2.0.0+.
+The [main branch](https://github.com/rdmorganiser/rdmo-catalog/tree/main) contains material structured according to the recommended data model 2.0.0+.
 It is at the latest state and will be updated over time.

-The legacy branch [master-rdmo1.x](https://github.com/rdmorganiser/rdmo-catalog/tree/master-rdmo1.x) contains material structured according to the previous data model 1.6.0+.
-It is frozen at the state of April 2024 und will be not updated any more.
+Material structured according to the previous data model 1.6.0+ [has been frozen at the state of April 2024](https://github.com/rdmorganiser/rdmo-catalog/releases/tag/1.4.1-rdmo-1.6.0) and will be not updated any more.

 The content officially curated by the [RDMO Consortium](https://rdmorganiser.github.io/Community/) is in the [`rdmorganiser`](./rdmorganiser) folder.
 We recommend to import these files to be able to make use of the official domain model, options, tasks and conditions. *Note that parts of these data are required also to import user-generated content, because RDMO user-generated question catalogs may refer to parts of the official data*.